PopularCategoryTheory/PopularCategoryTheory.github.io/aboutblog.md

 In order to answer that, we must ask ourselves another question:

-## What do we, as human beings do, when we need to solve a problem?
+## What do we, as human beings do when we need to solve a problem?

 Imagine you are nearing your first birthday.
 For months, you have been trying to take steps: trying hard to mimic the adults around you, who have been doing something that is foreign to you: walking.